Curriculum: Early Years Program: Pre-K & Kindergarten

 4. Students of all ages take a lively interest in the ‘goings-on’ of the adult world; during the ‘early years’ things happening in the adult world often become the subject of imitative play.
 The practical lessons offered link to this impulse by bringing into the classroom adult practitioners engaged full-time in such fields as visual arts as frequently as possible.

 The EYP is seamlessly linked to the Primary School program, which is also underpinned by the Three-Frame Day.
+For further information on the Early Years program, please open this document: Early Years Program Curriculum Overview.

 Back to Curriculum